 American homes are changing and becoming more diverse

 More and more American homes are bucking the old-fashioned norms, particularly since the Supreme Court legalized gay marriage across America in 2015.
-The idea that it was “less manly” or somehow weak to show too much interest in raising children has gone out the window with so much other nonsense from the mid 20th century and this is a great opportunity to celebrate that.
+The idea that it was “less manly” or somehow weak to show too much interest in raising children has gone out the window.

 We’re all more than what we do to earn money